The Dell P2717H offers premium design quality and extensive connectivity options, but it lacks certain modern features.

 Price & Similar Monitors

-We recommend checking out the AOPEN 27ML1U which a 27″ 1440p IPS monitor with AMD FreeSync up to 75Hz that’s available for the same amount of money.
+We recommend checking out the ASUS PA278QV, which a 27″ 1440p IPS monitor with AMD FreeSync up to 75Hz and professional-grade Delta E < 2 factory-calibration that’s available around the same amount of money.

 While the Dell P2717H may offer an alluring design and rich connectivity options, its image quality and features are simply not up to par with the available alternatives at this price range.